What it is

 "Research commands installed:

-- /headstart [project] — deep analysis with research prompts
+- /headstart [project]: deep analysis with portable research prompts

-- /read — book/paper to structured vault note (if installed)
+- /read: book or paper to structured vault note (if installed)

-Restart your agent (or /commands reload) if the new commands
+Restart your agent if the new commands aren't recognized yet.

-Try /headstart on something you're working on — maps what you
+Try /headstart on something you're working on.
+It maps what you

 don't know and writes prompts you can run in any AI tool."